-The Neuroradiology fellowship training program at Northwestern University’s McGaw Medical Center is an ACGME approved, one-year program based at Northwestern Memorial Hospital and the main campus of Northwestern University’s Feinberg School of Medicine, located in the heart of Chicago, between North Michigan Avenue and the Lake Michigan.
-Fellows also rotate at the world-renowned Lurie Children’s Hospital now located on the Northwestern campus 2 blocks from the main hospital.
+The Neuroradiology fellowship training program at Northwestern University’s McGaw Medical Center is an ACGME approved, one-year program based at Northwestern Memorial Hospital (NMH) and the main campus of Northwestern University Feinberg School of Medicine, located in the heart of Chicago, between North Michigan Avenue and the Lake Michigan.
+Fellows also rotate at the Ann & Robert H. Lurie Children’s Hospital of Chicago (Lurie Children's).
 The program is offered to physicians who have completed their radiology residency, and are American Board of Radiology (ABR) board certified/eligible.
 A total of six positions are available.

-A 2-year program is available for interested individuals.
+A two-year program is available for interested individuals.
 The second year is not a repeat of the first year but rather an individualized program aimed at meeting the needs and interests of the second-year fellow.
-The curriculum is created through a series of meetings with the fellow, the Program Director and the Section Chief and laid out a year in advance.
+The intent of the second year curriculum is to focus on advanced imaging techniques to a greater degree.
 Interested applicants should make their interests known early.

 We realize that your choice of a Neuroradiology Fellowship is difficult and that considerations include the academic program, faculty, work environment, geographical location and other personal issues.
 We also recognize the personal commitment it takes on your part to extend your training and improve your skills.
 Please know that we take your commitment seriously and commit to train you as best we know how.
 Finally, it is our responsibility to help guide you in your job search and to help you obtain the job of your choice.